isomerpages/moe-cedargirlssec/_our-curriculum/Academic/Humanities.md

 <b>2.
 Talent Development Programme</b><br><br>

 The Humanities Department have a number of competitions to cater to students who have the passion for Humanities.
-These competitions stretch the students and develop life skills like presentation and collaboration.
+These competitions stretch the students and develop life skills like presentation and collaboration.<br><br>